swahareddy/swahareddy.github.io/blogs/business_movies.md

 Some other movies I enjoyed:
 - **Comey Rule**<br>
-    Keeping our political view aside, it is a depiction of office politics at the highest level.
-Also sheds light on navigating ethical dilemmas and managing your public image as a leader.
+    Keeping our political views aside, it is a depiction of office politics at the highest level.
+The series also sheds light on navigating ethical dilemmas and managing one's public image as a leader.

 - **Flamin' Hot**<br>
     The story of how a janitor at Frito-Lay invented Flamin' Hot Cheetos and revolutionized snack food.
 It's an inspiring tale and introduces the concept of cultural marketing.
 Frito's inside-out lab innovation was not working for them.
 What they needed was marketing insight to drive product development.

 - **Dumb Money**<br>
     Not one of my favorites, but if you trade yourself or work in finance, you'll enjoy it just because of the infamous $GME saga.
 Infact, just last week (as I write this blog), years after the original incident, stocks rallied 200-300% on a meme shared by roaring kitty.
 Frustrating to see such movement that lacks fundamentals, but I was able to cut a loser I held in the rally, so I'm not complaining.

 - **Intern**<br>
     A 70-year-old widower becomes an intern at an online fashion retailer, bringing wisdom and experience to the youthful team.
 It's a charming look at intergenerational workplace dynamics and mentorship.

 - **The Internship**<br>
     Two out-of-work salesmen land internships at Google and compete against tech-savvy millennials.
 It's a comedic take on adapting to the digital age, teamwork, and career reinvention.
 Something that MBAs looking to pivot can watch to understand how transferrable skills would work.
 It also depicts the value of diversity of thought in teams.
 This movie itself is a spin off of the romcom 'Wedding Crashers' which is gold too.